YosefCohen877/ontap-s3-browser/README.md

 # ontap-s3-browser

-A self-hosted, enterprise-grade web browser for **NetApp ONTAP S3** — built for internal environments where AWS-native defaults fail.
+A self-hosted, enterprise-grade web browser for **NetApp ONTAP S3** .

 > **Read-only by default.** Uploads and deletes are disabled unless explicitly enabled.